hellojinjie/vimrc/README.md

 You'll need Vim, Git and Curl installed to use this script with bash.

 ### FAQ
-If you met following error
+If you met following error, please upgrade openssl.
 ```
 curl: (60) SSL certificate problem, verify that the CA cert is OK.
 Details:
 error:14090086:SSL routines:SSL3_GET_SERVER_CERTIFICATE:certificate verify failed
 More details here: http://curl.haxx.se/docs/sslcerts.html
 ```
-Please upgrade openssl.